 - John 14:25-27 — These things I have spoken to you while I am still with you.
 But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.
 Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid.

-As with a marriage, if we don’t cultivate love, practicing the attitudes and practices of love, growing in our knowledge of our Loved One and wisdom in relationship, we can begin to lose that loving feeling and get out of step with our Bridegroom.
+As with a marriage, if we don’t cultivate love, practicing the attitudes and practices of love, growing in our knowledge of our Loved One, and growing in our wisdom towards the relationship, we can begin to lose that loving feeling and get out of step with our Bridegroom.

 - Revelation 2:4, 5 — But I have this against you, that you have abandoned the love you had at first.
 Remember therefore from where you have fallen; repent, and do the works you did at first.
 If not, I will come to you and remove your lampstand from its place, unless you repent.